Skip to main content

 • whether the remote namespace, provider root, and endpoint values are correct

-If your main question is “what happened recently?”, start with the workspace Sync & Backup panel.
-If your main goal is “change config or restore a backup”, go back to the settings page.
+If your main question is "what happened recently?", start with the workspace Cloud Sync panel.
+If your main goal is changing config, go back to the settings page.

 Practical advice